Great Seal of the Irish Free State: Design

 The Great Seal features an image of a Celtic harp surrounded by Celtic knotwork and the words "SAORSTÁT ÉIREANN" in Gaelic script.
 The die comprises an inscribed copper matrix to be placed over the document to be sealed, and a counterpart relief steel patrix to be placed under it.
+Whereas the British and former Irish great seals had two-sided moulds to create a solid seal to be attached to the document via a cord, the Free State seal was a single-sided stamp placed directly onto the leaf of the document.

 Regarding the design of the Great Seal, an approach was made by Hugh Kennedy, the Attorney General, to Thomas Sadleir, Registrar of the Office of Arms at Dublin Castle.
 In his reply Sadlier noted that he was "satisfied that the harp was very early in the 12th century an Irish badge...".
 The 1919–1922 seal of the revolutionary Dáil of the self-proclaimed Irish Republic showed a harp surrounded by the words "Sigullum Reipublicae Hibernicae — Seala Saorstáit Éireann".
 By contrast, the 1922 Provisional Government's seal was a quartering of the arms of the four provinces.
 The Provisional Government's private secretary suggested to Hugh Kennedy a similar seal for the Free State: "If considered desirable to symbolise in the design the present partition of Ulster, this could be done by leaving the Arms incomplete and broken at the corner.".
 George Sigerson, the President of the National Literary Society, recommended to Tim Healy, the new Governor-General, that the harp should be adopted as the symbol of the Free State.
 His view was that:

 On 28 December 1922 a meeting of the Executive Council of the Irish Free State decided that the Celtic harp should be adopted.
-The first design submitted to the Royal Mint in England placed the harp in a heraldic shield with crest, but the mint said this would be "a disaster".
-In August 1923 the Executive Council determined that the "Brian Ború" harp in Trinity College Dublin, would be the basis of the new seal.
-Archibald McGoogan of the Art Department of the National Museum perfected the design, and the Royal Mint in January 1924 said it was "delighted" with the revised version.
+Mabel McConnell, from a family of heraldic artists, was contracted by the Executive Council to make the sketches which the Royal Mint in England would use to cast the die matrix for the seal.
+The first design submitted placed an animal-head harp in a heraldic shield with crest, but the mint said this would be "a disaster".
+On 28 August 1923 the Executive Council determined that the "Brian Ború" harp in Trinity College Dublin, would be the basis of the new seal.
+Archibald McGoogan of the Art Department of the National Museum of Ireland perfected the design, and the Royal Mint in January 1924 said it was "delighted" with the revised version.

 Final authorisation was given by the Executive Council on 17 October 1924 for the provision of the various seals, including ministerial seals which had the Brian Ború harp circumscribed with "Saorstát Éireann" and the ministerial title in Irish and English.
 The knotwork was a direct copy of the base of the Ardagh Chalice.
 McGoogan's original drawing was sold at auction in 2007 for €17,000.
-Mabel McConnell, from a family of heraldic artists, was contracted by the Executive Council to make the sketches which the Royal Mint in England used to cast the die matrix for the seal.
-The Colonial Office objected that the design ought to have been pre-approved by the King-in-Council: that is, submitted to the Privy Council of the United Kingdom, which would advise the King to issue an Order in Council for formal approval.
-In 1925 the Royal Mint fulfilled the commission despite the lack of such an order.
+Cecil Thomas engraved the seal manually with hammer and chisel because it was "artistically dull" and "relied on sharp definition for its interest".
+It was 5.25 in in diameter.